litl/backoff/README.rst

     def poll_for_message(queue):
         return queue.get()

 The jitter is disabled in order to keep the polling frequency fixed.

 @backoff.runtime
 ----------------

-You can also use the ``backoff.runtime`` generator to make use of the return value or thrown exception of the decorated method.
+You can also use the ``backoff.runtime`` generator to make use of the return value (in the case of `on_predicate`) or thrown exception (in the case of `on_exception`) of the decorated method.

 For example, to use the value in the ``Retry-After`` header of the response: